acid2728k/Shadow-Particle/README.md

 # Shadow Particle

-Interactive "shadow particle projection" inspired by teamLab: a person's silhouette + depth → particles that follow the body shape with trails, depth layering, and an atmospheric background.
+Interactive "Shadow particle projection" inspired by teamLab: a person's silhouette + depth → particles that follow the body shape with trails, depth layering, and an atmospheric background.

 ## Architecture